Skip to main content

 View the list of approved insurance companies

-If you cancel insurance and do not plan to replace it:
+If you cancel insurance and do not plan to replace it you must return your license plates before the policy ends.
+Keeping plates without insurance can result in penalties.

-Problems, Disputes, or Complaints
+Problems, disputes, or complaints